Skip to main content

 S9S CLI

-This is a CLI tool that provides access to CMON functionality and the tool can be run from the cmon-master service within kubernetes.
+S9s CLI is a tool that provides access to CMON functionality and the tool can be run from the cmon-master service within Kubernetes.

 danger